raminious/vosk-server/README.md

-# Vosk Restful Service backed by Flask and Celery (Redis)
+# Vosk Restful Service backed by Flask and Celery

 ### How to Setup